FrancescoJonusDiamonds/EugeneTest/README.md

 to create automatically our controller using a model.
 We can still create a CRUD for our controller with the command 'php artisan make:controller MyController' but this doesn't make any sense, as we are not asked to do store or modify any data.
+ALSO, our logic could be probably all created using only Routes components (I don't know only about the api requests creation, as I never saw such a case), but I will use also controllers to better show the SOLID structure.

 2) I can use Laravel Collective (a package provided by Laravel) to create the form logic, but instead I will create it using Blade Components or standard HTML 5.